Liberia - Country Commercial Guide

 Visa Requirements

-Travelers entering Liberia must have a valid passport (with at least one blank page) and a valid visa, plus evidence of yellow fever vaccination (Yellow Book).
+Travelers entering Liberia must have a valid passport (with at least one blank page and six months validity) and a valid visa, plus evidence of yellow fever vaccination (Yellow Book).
 Liberian visas are not issued at the airport except in emergency situations or cases where there is no Liberian Embassy in the country of residence.
 This requires approval in advance by an Immigration Commissioner (i.e., before the traveler arrives).

 U.S. citizens traveling to Liberia must obtain a Liberian visa before arriving.
 Consult the Consular Section of the Embassy of Liberia to the United States.
 Overseas inquiries should be made at the nearest Liberian embassy or consulate.

-U.S. companies that require travel of foreign businesspersons to the United States are advised that security evaluations are handled via an interagency process.
+U.S. Companies that require travel of foreign businesspersons to the United States are advised that security evaluations are handled via an interagency process.
+Visa applicants should go to the State Department’s website for Liberia travel information.

 Currency

-The local currency is the Liberian dollar (LRD) which comes in paper denominations of five, ten, twenty, fifty, one hundred, and five hundred.
-There are no coins in circulation.
-In March 2021, the legislature gave approval for the CBL to print a new family of Liberian dollar banknotes which will replace the existing notes.
+The local currency is the Liberian dollar (LRD) which comes in paper denominations of twenty, fifty, one hundred, five hundred, and one thousand.
+In November 2022, the CBL introduced Liberia dollar coins into circulation.
 The U.S. dollar (USD) is commonly accepted as legal tender alongside the LRD.
 Cash, rather than electronic payment, is usually required for most local purchases or payments.
 Liberia has a floating exchange rate system with both the LRD, also known as “Liberty” notes, and USD used as legal tender.
-Liberia is largely a cash-based economy, and credit cards or traveler’s checks are not commonly accepted, even by major hotels.
+Liberia is largely a cash-based economy, and credit cards or traveler’s checks are not commonly accepted, even by major hotels or restaurants.
 Some major supermarkets, hotels, restaurants, and large merchandise stores in Monrovia do accept Visa cards at their POS terminals.
+Growing number of shopping centers or stores also accept payments via mobile money.
 Travelers should exercise caution in using credit cards wherever they are accepted.
 Travelers are also advised to carry some amount of U.S. dollars for tips and incidental purchases.
 A few commercial banks or hotels will cash traveler’s checks, but those that do often have unfavorable rates.
 Amount exceeding US $5,000 must be transmitted via bank draft or other financial instruments.
 Sums of more than US $10,000 must be reported at the port of entry, and no more than $7,500 in foreign currency banknotes can be moved out of the country in a single transaction.
 Larger sums must be transferred via bank drafters, electronic fund transfer (EFT), or other financial instruments.

 Telecommunications/Electronics